 The EPQ is a popular option for many Sixth Form pupils at Lancing; this year 100% of pupils gained an A* to B grade and over half of them at A* grade.

-Doing an EPQ provides an opportunity for pupils to extend their abilities beyond the A Level syllabus, explore an area of interest and gain a full AS Level up to A*.
-The flexibility of the EPQ requirements means that there are many directions that can be developed incorporating all aspects of the curriculum while also enabling pupils to really demonstrate their capabilities in an area of interest.
+Doing an EPQ provides an opportunity for pupils to extend their abilities beyond the A Level syllabus and explore an area of interest.
+The flexibility of the EPQ requirements means that there are many directions that can be developed incorporating all aspects of the curriculum while also enabling pupils to really demonstrate their capabilities.
 The one-to-one support and advice that is a big part of Lancing is highly appropriate and tutors can be matched to EPQ pupils.

 Possible EPQ options

 - A university style dissertation on any topic which can be researched and argued about.
 The dissertation should use secondary research sources to provide a reasoned defence of a point of view, with consideration of counter arguments

 - An investigation/field study involving the collection of data from primary research such as questionnaires, observation or scientific experimentation, with a process of hypothesis creation and testing